Ferdinand Marcos: 1986 snap election

 In late 1985, in the face of escalating public discontent and under pressure from foreign allies, Marcos called a snap election with more than a year left in his term.
 He selected Arturo Tolentino as his running mate.
-The opposition to Marcos united behind two American-educated leaders, Aquino's widow, Corazon, and her running mate, Salvador Laurel.
+The opposition to Marcos united behind Aquino's widow, Corazon, and her running mate, Salvador Laurel.
+The religious group Iglesia ni Cristo (INC) endorsed Marcos.